jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

     utc          False
     dtype: bool

-## Collaborative Filtering Algorithm using Singular Value Decomposition
+## Collaborative Filtering and Singular Value Decomposition

 Now that we have the dataset, let's start building the algorithm.
 For this project, I used the Singular Value Decomposition (SVD) technique to create the subreddit recommendation.